apache/lucene-solr/solr/README.txt

    For a Tutorial using this example configuration
  * http://wiki.apache.org/solr/SolrResources
    For a list of other tutorials and introductory articles.

-In addition, Solr ships with several example configurations that help you learn about Solr.
-To run one of the examples, you would do:

-  bin/solr -e <EXAMPLE> where <EXAMPLE> is one of:

-    cloud        : SolrCloud example
-    dih          : Data Import Handler (rdbms, mail, rss, tika) schemaless   : Schema-less example (schema is inferred from data during indexing) techproducts : Kitchen sink example providing comprehensive examples of Solr features

 A tutorial is available at: